-Since digital technology entered the recording studio, a lot has changed.
-The possibilities in the field of editing and the range of plug-ins are unprecedented.
+A lot has changed since digital technology entered the recording studio.
+The editing possibilities and range of plug-ins are unprecedented.

-As well as the overdub possibilities.
+As well as the overdub options.
 There was a time when everything had to be recorded on 4, 8, 16 or 24 tracks.
-Working with slave tapes and linking recorders made it possible to expand the number of tracks available.
-During the recording process, the focus was mainly on the best performance.
-Because opportunities to polish imperfections were limited.
+Working with slave tapes and linking recorders made it possible to expand the number of available tracks.
+During the recording process the focus was mainly on the best performance.
+Because options to polish imperfections were limited.

-You can pretty easily make a drummer sound good and drum really tight.
+You can make a drummer sound good and play really tight fairly easily.

 You can easily provide a singer who cannot sing with a flawless tone and perfect timing.

 A guitarist who plays a riff and then shouts “let Protools do the rest” is also a good example.